Hundred (county division): Wapentake

-A wapentake, an Old Norse–derived term as common in Northern England, (Note: Old English wǣpen(ge)tæc, from Old Norse] vápnatak, fromvápn 'weapon' + taka 'take', perhaps with reference to voting in an assembly (known as a thing) by weapons taken out at a meeting point.) was the equivalent of the Anglo-Saxon hundred in the northern Danelaw.
+A wapentake, an Old Norse–derived term common in Northern England, (Note: Old English wǣpen(ge)tæc, from Old Norse] vápnatak, fromvápn 'weapon' + taka 'take', perhaps with reference to voting in an assembly (known as a thing) by weapons taken out at a meeting point.) was the equivalent of the Anglo-Saxon hundred in the northern Danelaw.
 In the Domesday Book the term is used instead of hundreds in Yorkshire, the Five Boroughs of Derby, Leicester, Lincoln, Nottingham and Stamford, and also sometimes in Northamptonshire.
 The laws in wapentakes were similar to those in hundreds with minor variations.

-According to 1st-century historian Tacitus, in Scandinavia the wapentake referred to a vote passed at an assembly by the brandishing of weapons.
+According to the 1st-century historian Tacitus, in Scandinavia the wapentake referred to a vote passed at an assembly by the brandishing of weapons.
 In some counties, such as Leicestershire, the wapentakes recorded at the time of Domesday Book later evolved into hundreds.
 In others, such as Lincolnshire, the term remained in use.
 Although no longer part of local government, there is some correspondence between the rural deanery and the former wapentake or hundred; especially in the East Midlands, the Buckingham Archdeaconry and the York Diocese.